So you're considering abortion?

 The abortion pill is not the same as the emergency contraceptive, The Morning After Pill or Plan B One Step.

-Abortion pill reversals possible if action is taken after the first dose.
+Abortion pill reversal is possible if action is taken after the first drug, mifepristone.

 Side effects – Cramping and bleeding are expected.
-Bleeding may be like a heavy period.
-Bleeding can last 9 to 16 days and possibly up to 30 days.
+Bleeding typically lasts 9 to 16 days and possibly up to 30 days.
 Other possible side effects include nausea, vomiting, diarrhea, fever, chills, weakness, dizziness and headache.

-Complications – Possible complications include heavy bleeding requiring surgery to stop the bleeding, and serious infection.
+Complications – Possible complications include heavy bleeding, surgery to stop the bleeding, and serious infection.
 Before taking any medication, you should discuss the risks with your doctor and know what do to if complications arise.

 Surgical abortions are done by dilating the cervix and passing instruments into the uterus to suction, grasp, pull, and scrape the pregnancy out.
 The exact procedure is determined by the fetus’ level of growth.